mcjelewis/threadz/README.md

 1. Open a course in Canvas
 2. Go to the 'Apps' tab in course Settings
 3. Click 'View App Configurations'
 4. Click 'Add App'
+5. Complete the LTI form
-5. Configuration Type: select 'By URL'from the drop down list
+  1. Configuration Type: select 'By URL'from the drop down list
-6. Name: enter 'Threadz: Discussion Visualization Tool' or another name that makes sense to you.
+  2. Name: enter 'Threadz: Discussion Visualization Tool' or another name that makes sense to you.
-7. Consumer Key: leave empty
+  3. Consumer Key: leave empty
-8. Shared Secret: threadz-v1
+  4. Shared Secret: threadz-v1
-9. Config URL: paste the url link to the config-threadz.xml file (Getting Started step 6).
+  5. Config URL: paste the url link to the config-threadz.xml file (Getting Started step 6).
+6. Click 'Submit'

 ////////////////////////////////////////////////////